 Why?
-Because you have to leave a (in engineering terms massive gap) between these moving parts.
+Because you have to leave (in engineering terms) a massive gap between these moving parts.
 This gap is to prevent the parts fusing together when you print them.
 This gap has to be around 0.5mm between moving parts.
-This may sound a little, but if you’re talking about efficiency on a gearbox, it’s terrible!
+This may not sound like much, but if you’re talking about efficiency on a gearbox, it’s terrible!
 You can get a little closer on higher detail machines, but these machines generally work with brittle resins, basically giving you another problem whilst not really solving the first one.

 It is always better to manufacture the parts individually and then assemble them after.
 Even better, buy off the shelf gears from a supplier and 3D print the box that holds them all together.